branchseer/DeskGap/README.md

 └── index.html
 ```

-`package.json` points to the app's entry file and provides the script the start your app:
+`package.json` points to the app's entry file and provides the script that starts your app:
 ```js
 {
   "name": "hello-deskgap",